Have you ever wondered how some websites get yellow stars and a review count next to their web link in the Google search result?

 - Share a link to your social media profiles with branded hashtag

-- Email them a review link after your customer makes a purchase
+- Email customers a review link after your customer makes a purchase

 - Mail thank-you emails to customers who leave reviews